Counseling Degrees & Licenses in Arizona

 Counseling Schools Search

-Earning a counseling degree or license for work in Arizona could lead to both a stable career and a satisfying endeavor as you help people in need of quality care for mental health disorders.
-Arizona is the 14th largest state in terms of population, and according to Nations Online, about 32 percent of Arizona’s population are Hispanic (or of Latinx origin).
+Earning a counseling degree or license for work in Arizona could lead to both a stable career and a satisfying endeavor as you help people needing quality care for mental health disorders.
+Arizona is the 14th largest state in terms of population, and according to Nations Online, about 32 percent of Arizona’s population is Hispanic (or of Latinx origin).
 This makes access to culturally sensitive licensed counselors an even bigger priority there.

-According to 2020 data from Mental Health America, Arizona is ranked 18th out of the 50 states on criteria of lower prevalence of mental illness and higher rates of access to care for adults, making it a state of higher prevalence but only moderate access.
-Arizona is ranked 30th for prevalence and access among its youth.
+According to 2023 data from Mental Health America, Arizona is ranked 42nd out of the 50 states on criteria of lower prevalence of mental illness and higher rates of access to care for adults, making it a state of higher prevalence but only moderate access.
+Arizona is ranked 29th for prevalence and access among its youth.
 States with rankings 39 to 51 indicate that youth have a higher prevalence of mental illness and lower rates of access to care.
-Studies show 19 percent of adults in Arizona experience a mental illness, and 4.55 percent are experiencing a severe mental illness.
+Studies show that 42 percent of adults in Arizona experience a mental illness, and 49 percent are experiencing a severe mental illness.
 The Resources to Recover organization says only 40.3 percent of adults with mental illness in Arizona receive any form of treatment.

-The U.S. Bureau of Labor Statistics indicates that careers in mental health, behavioral disorders, and substance abuse are expected to grow 25 percent nationally between 2019 and 2029, more than four times faster than the average for all occupations during the same decade (5 percent).
+The U.S. Bureau of Labor Statistics (2024) indicates that careers in mental health, behavioral disorders, and substance abuse are expected to grow 19 percent nationally between 2023 and 2033, nearly five times faster than the average for all occupations during the same decade (4 percent).

 In Arizona, the Board of Health Examiners oversees professional counselors, substance abuse counselors, social workers, and marriage and family therapists.
-There are three levels of counseling licenses in Arizona: Associate Counselor (LAC), Professional Counselor for an existing LAC (LPC), and Professional Counselor.
+Arizona has three levels of counseling licenses: Associate Counselor (LAC), Professional Counselor for an existing LAC (LPC), and Professional Counselor.

 Arizona requires that master’s degrees be obtained from programs accredited by CACREP, the Council on Rehabilitation Education (CORE), the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), or the National Addiction Studies Accreditation Commission (NASAC).